PedroCMotta-oficial/To-Do-List/README.md

 ## 💻 Project

-This is a desktop To-Do List, that allows users to:
+This is a website To-Do List, that allows users to:

 - Add todo's
 - Delete todo's
 - Mark todo's as done

+All the data will be stored in the browser (just for now)